pretix/pretix-docs/docs/guides/products/index.md

 #### Enabling the week calendar view

 For an event series or time slot booking, it makes sense to enable the "Week calendar" overview style for the shop page.
-In order to do so, navigate to :navpath:Your Event → :fa3-wrench: Settings → General:.
+In order to do so, navigate to :navpath:Your event → :fa3-wrench: Settings → General:.
 Open the :btn:Display: tab and set "Default overview style" to "Week calendar":

 ![Page displaying the headline 'Calendar list and views'.
 Under 'Default overview style', the option 'Week calendar' has been selected.](../../assets/screens/event-series/calendar-views.png "Display–Calendar list and views")